 March 21st is World Poetry Day.
 Yes, it does seem as if there is a growing number of these “World This” and “World That” days to celebrate as each year passes.
 My theory is that our world continues to evolve and change at such an exponential pace that many aspects of people’s lives that they enjoyed and loved even just ten years ago are in danger of being superseded by shinier, newer things.
-So, we create these annual days to celebrate, not without some self-indulgent nostalgia, our own fading pleasures.
-And, well, nothing wrong with a bit of fun, is there?
+So we create these annual days to celebrate, not without some self-indulgent nostalgia, our own fading pleasures.
+Nothing wrong with a bit of fun, is there?

 In the meantime, here’s a poem for World Poetry Day.
 As today is also the Persian/Iranian New Year — Nowroze — let’s celebrate one of India’s Parsi poets.
 Parsis are an ancient Zoroastrian community in India.
 They migrated from Iran, starting from the eighth century onwards, to escape persecution from Muslim invaders.
 Mostly, these migrant groups settled around the Gujarat and Sindh areas, but soon extended further into the Indus Valley, integrating and assimilating mostly peacefully, while still retaining their religion and customs.
 In particular, they thrived during British colonial rule because of their shrewd commercial instincts and intellectual ambitions.
 In the 1970s and 1980s, around the time this poem was likely written, Parsis and Iranis (the other Zoroastrian community) were very much integral to the fabric of Indian society.
 Today, they are successful in many countries and across many industries.
 That said, their numbers in India are dwindling — only about 60,000, half as many as there were in the 1940s (two-thirds of them are in Bombay/Mumbai).